rahulkudum/VaishnavaSongsApp/README.md

-This is a Web App made with React.js and then converted into a Hybrid Android app using Capacitor/Ionic [You can find the app here](https://play.google.com/store/apps/details?id=com.rahulkudum.vaisnava_songs)
+This is a Web App made with ReactJs and then converted into a Hybrid Android app using Capacitor/Ionic [You can find the app here](https://play.google.com/store/apps/details?id=com.rahulkudum.vaisnava_songs)
 .
 ## About this Project